Wood chips are multifunctional and have many uses. Here are the best uses for wood chips from a chipper:

 Build up low areas of the ground by tilling wood chips into the soil.
 The wood chips will soak up water and hold the ground in place.

 Of course, this is not a permanent solution to soil erosion.
 Wood chips will decompose with time and lose their hold.
-When you develop a better solution, collect the used wood chips and add them to your compost bin as a carbon-rich “brown.”
+When you develop a better solution, collect the used wood chips and add them to No products found as a carbon-rich “brown.”

 Use Wood Chips To Cover Up Mud